Kelechikizito/results-summary-component/README.md

-This project was completed using vanilla html and css.
+This project was completed using only vanilla html and css.

-This project didn't utilise frameworks, CSS grid or Css flexbox.
+This project didn't utilise CSS frameworks, CSS grid or CSS flexbox.